satRdays/newcastle2020-slides/README.md

-# newcastle2020-slides
+# Newcastle 2020 slides

-Speaker slides and materials for SatRday Newcastle 2020
+Speaker slides and materials for SatRday Newcastle 2020.
+You can find the schedule of the day on our [website](https://newcastle2020.satrdays.org/).